Gail Omvedt: Views

 Gail Omvedt was an Ambedkarite scholar who contributed immensely to the anti-caste movement.
-Omvedt was critical of the religious scriptures of Hinduism (or what she specifically regarded as "brahminism") for what she argued is their promotion of a caste-based society.
+Omvedt was critical of the Hindu religious texts (or what she specifically regarded as "Brahminism") for what she argued is their promotion of a caste-based society.

 In addition to her criticism of their purported advocacy for the caste system, Omvedt also dismissed the Hindu tradition of venerating the Vedas as holy.
 In a 2000 open letter published in The Hindu addressed to then-BJP President Bangaru Laxman, she gave her perspective on the Rigveda:

 As for the Vedas, they are impressive books, especially the Rg Veda.
 But to take them as something holy?
 Read them for yourself!
 Most of the hymns are for success in war, cattle-stealing, love-making and the like.
 They celebrate conquest; the hymns about Indra and Vrtra sound suspicious as if the Aryans were responsible for smashing dams built by the Indus Valley people; though archaeologists tell us there is no evidence for direct destruction by "Aryan invasion", the Rg Veda gives evidence of enmity between the Aryans and those they called dasyus, panis and the like.

 Omvedt posits that Hindutva groups foster an ethnic definition of Hinduism based on geography, ancestry and heritage to create solidarity amongst various castes, despite the prevalence of caste-based discrimination.

-Omvedt endorsed the stand taken by Dalit activists at the 2001 World Conference Against Racism that caste discrimination is similar to racism in regarding discriminated groups as "biologically inferior and socially dangerous".
+Omvedt endorsed the stand taken by Dalit activists at the 2001 World Conference against Racism that caste discrimination is similar to racism in regarding discriminated groups as "biologically inferior and socially dangerous."

 She called the United States a "racist country" and has advocated for affirmative action; however, she compared American positive-discrimination policies favorably to those of India, stating:

 It is a sad comment on the state of Indian industrialists' social consciousness that such discussions have begun in an organised way in the U.S. before they have been thought of in India itself.

-and, with respect to perceptions of "group performance", in the United States and India, Omvedt wrote:
+With respect to perceptions of "group performance," in the United States and India, Omvedt wrote:

 Whereas the U.S. debate assumes an overall equal distribution of capacity among social groups, in India the assumption seems to be that the unequal showing of different caste groups on examinations, in education, etc. is a result of actual different capacities.

-She on occasion supported big-dam projects and GMO crops.
+She on occasion supported big dam projects and genetically modified crops.

-Controversy and criticism
+Criticism

-Andre Beteille's criticism
+Caste discrimination as racism

-Omvedt's portrayal of caste-discrimination and violence as forms of "racism" was opposed by the Indian government and sociologists in India, including Andre Beteille, who while acknowledging that discrimination exists, deeply opposed treating caste as a form of racism "simply to protect against prejudice and discrimination", describing such attempts as "politically mischievous" and "worse, scientifically nonsense".
+Omvedt's portrayal of caste discrimination as a form of racism was opposed by the Indian government and some other sociologists in India, including André Beteille, who while acknowledging that discrimination exists, opposed treating caste as a form of racism "simply because we want to protect [caste-discriminated people] against prejudice and discrimination," describing such attempts as "politically mischievous" and "worse, scientifically nonsense."
+Beteille argued: